cerodell/atsc413/README.md

 Download climatology and road data from [google drive](https://drive.google.com/drive/folders/1QDcrmuP-GM3Gm63PlNUsy_aKgnB37j78?usp=share_link
 ) and place in `atsc413/data/`.

-- This data is used for create anomaly forecast products and for plotting roads on basemaps.
+- This data is used to create anomaly forecast products and for plotting roads on basemaps.

 ## Download and Generate Forecasts Maps